Play like the pros in the fight against cancer...

 Their determination and commitment became all the more poignant when the Block children lost their mother, Maxine, to cancer in 1998.
 Because of their unwavering commitment to create a cancer-free world, the Block family established the “Herbert and Maxine Block Memorial Lectureship for Distinguished Achievement in Cancer” with proceeds from the tournament.

 “The lectureship honors the memory of our parents and also attracts internationally renowned clinicians and researchers who share the latest advancements,” explains Jeri.
 The lectureship draws outstanding talent to Ohio State, sometimes permanently.
 Carlo Croce, MD, for instance, received the award in 2004 when he was director of the Kimmel Cancer Institute/Kimmel Cancer Center at Jefferson Medical College, part of the Thomas Jefferson University in Philadelphia.
 He subsequently joined Ohio State, where he serves as director of human cancer genetics.

 September 15, 2014, will be the 31st time golfers take to the links, for the Block Tournament, which will be at Scioto Country Club.
 (View the 30th Anniversary Commemorative video).

 For more information, please contact the OSUCCC-James Development Office by email or by calling 614-293-3752.

-The Block Family and key event supporters at the 2012 Tournament.
+The Block Family at the 30th Anniversary Tournament.